 The Most Reliable, Safest Cars under $15,000

 Nobody wants to pay too much for a used car.
 Of course, when we talk about the cost of a used car, most people will think about the sticker price or their monthly payments.
-Very few people stop to think about the costs of repairs and maintenance that come with buying a used car.
+Very few people stop to think about the costs of repairs, wear and tear maintenance, and the necessary insurance coverage that comes with buying a used car.
 That’s why reliability is really important when shopping for used cars.
 You need to know how long this new car will last, what maintenance will be needed, and how much you can expect your maintenance to cost (the type of car you drive can dramatically affect that price).

 How We Picked the Most Reliable Used Cars